AYW0/AYW0.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Alexander, a visiting researcher at the University of Michigan.
-I currently work with Dhruv Jain and the [Soundability Lab](https://accessibility.eecs.umich.edu/) on sound-related HCI research.
-My research interest lies at the intersection of **technical human-computer interaction**, and **sound and music computing**.
-I develop innovative systems that **intelligently adapt sounds based on usage contexts** to provide better user experiences.
+I’m Alexander, a visiting researcher at the University of Michigan, currently working with Dhruv Jain and the [Soundability Lab](https://accessibility.eecs.umich.edu/).
+My work lies at the intersection of **technical human-computer interaction** and **music computing**, where I aim to revolutionize the way we engage with music through adaptive experiences.
+To achieve this, my current research focuses on two key areas: **(1) developing context-aware systems** that intelligently adapt and generate music to enhance user experiences, and **(2) creating AI-driven tools** that support content creators in authoring such experiences.

 I recently graduated from Carnegie Mellon University as a master's student, where I worked with David Lindlbauer ([Augmented Perception Lab](https://augmented-perception.org/)) and Chris Donahue ([Generative Creativity Lab](https://chrisdonahue.com/)) on exciting research projects involving the seamless integration of audio notifications into user music.
 This work led to publications in premier **HCI conferences including ACM CHI and UIST**, and have been honored with a best paper honorable mention award at CHI 2024.